‘Legal tender’ is a term that people often use, but when it comes to what can or can’t be used to pay for things, it has little practical use.

 When do Bank of England notes stop being legal tender?

 Bank of England notes stop being legal tender when we announce that they are withdrawn.

 Before this happens, a newly designed banknote is produced and enters circulation.
 Bank of England notes keep their face value for all time.
 If your local bank, building society or Post Office is not willing to accept them, then you can exchange them for new notes at the Bank of England.

 For the most recent note withdrawals, we publicised the withdrawal date three months in advance.
-For the current paper £5 note, the period is longer: it will be legal tender until 5 May 2017.
+For the most recent paper £5 note, the period was longer: it stopped being legal on 5 May 2017.